 Drawing on their own personal experience of work in the Department, they will seek to provide an insight into how Foreign Policy is practiced.
 The workshop activities will build on the knowledge gained from Civic, Social and Political Education (CSPE) during the Junior Cycle.
 They will also touch on areas of the senior cycle curriculum including the History and Geography courses of the Established Leaving Certificate, and on elements of the Social Education curriculum in the Leaving Certificate Applied.

-Details of 2017 visits will be announced at the end of January.
+Details of 2018 visits will be announced before the end of December 2017.

 To organise a Diplomats in the Classroom visit to your school please email diplomatsintheclassroom[at]dfa[dot]ie with the following information: